falinesilva/liberty/README.md

 # liberty

-A simple app that tracks your assets, losses, and equity.
+A simple app that tracks your assets, liabilities, and net worth.

 ---